tghaleb/kilo/docs/philosophy.md

 ![effort](images/layouts.db.positional_effort.svg)

+NOTE: we can sacrifice a little positional efficiency for the sake of getting an overall better layout, but not too much.

 ## Alternation

 Some might argue that high alternation is not necessarily a good thing and that typing with one hand is as fast, if not faster.
 Still distributing the work on both hands must be better.
 I've experimented with lower alternation and the important scores that matter seem to be proportional to alternation scores.
 The top 100 alternation layouts seem to outperform others in all respects.